Vinicoreia/ButtonOverlay/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build button-overlay` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Packing

+Go to the dist folder, access the button-overlay folder and run `npm pack` to pack the project into a .tgz file.

 ## Running unit tests